xuanthudao/Capstone-project/README.md

 and they learned how to cook.
 The intention was for the users at the age of 16-65+ have an easy access to the information and recipes needed for their busy day.
 I am a food-lover myself, and I started cooking and baking since I was 12.
 A lot of people belives that cooking only enjoyable when you have someone to cook for.
 But that's not always the case.
 I believe we can relish with meal we make and find some peace in the time of learning.
 In this website, user can read information about cooking, surf for a recipe, send us a message or create an account for yourself.
-Here is how the page looks like.
+Here is how the page looks like.<br>
 <br>![Alt text](images/s1.png?raw=true "homepage")<br>
 ## Requirements
-MongoDB v5.0
+MongoDB v5.0 <br>
 Nodejs v14.17.6
 ## Usage
 1. Installation of MongoDB
-- For Window users: Follow instructions to install MongoDB at https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/(Window users must use the installer)
+- For Window users: Follow instructions to install MongoDB at https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/ (Window users must use the installer)
 - For other operating system: Follow instructions at https://docs.mongodb.com/manual/installation/
 2. Open a CLI window and cd to `C:\Program Files\MongoDB\Server\5.0\bin`
 3. Run command `mongod` to start MongoDB Server